Beware! Imposters are everywhere! When the phone rings, do

 caller may claim that a foreign dignitary who needs your help with a money

-transfer is “legitimate”.
+transfer, is “legitimate”.
 No law enforcement or government agency makes these

 kinds of calls.

-Jamaica.
+or Prize Winner.
 The caller says you have won but an administrative fee, shipping, or

 taxes need to be paid.
 You never have to pay for a prize or winnings.